 Conversely, where the fund makes a minority investment, it often seeks drag rights against the controlling shareholder in preparation of any potential failures to exit via an IPO or other primary exit mechanisms (eg, failed put option).

-In the scenarios presented in 8.1 Equity Incentivisation and Ownership where the founder remains as a manager shareholder, or where the private equity fund makes a minority investment, it is typical practice for the minority shareholder to hold tag rights in the case of the controlling shareholder’s disposition of shares that carry management rights.
+In the scenarios presented in 8.1 Equity Incentivisation and Ownership where the founder remains as a controlling shareholder, or where the private equity fund makes a minority investment, it is typical practice for the minority shareholder to hold tag rights in the case of the controlling shareholder’s disposition of shares that carry management rights.
+Although thresholds are not typically prescribed for tag rights (ie, prorated tag-along), change of control is a common threshold (eg, where 50% or more of the shares of the target are disposed by the controlling shareholder).

 Under the KRX regulations, a mandatory lock-up obligation is imposed for six months where shares were acquired from a company conducting an IPO, or the largest shareholder and its affiliates thereof, within one year from the date of the company’s application for preliminary examination for listing.